abdobeyaye/E-bookauthor/README.md

 - 📖 **Chapter Writing**: Write full chapters with rich descriptive language, vivid imagery, and emotional depth.
 - 🖋️ **Front and Back Matter**: Generate dedications, epigraphs, prefaces, acknowledgments, afterwords, glossaries, and author biographies.
 - 📄 **DOCX Export**: Save the generated book as a DOCX file with custom styles and formatting.
+- 🎨 **Book Cover Creation**: Use www.ibsar.art to create stunning book covers for free (see below for details).

 ## 🚀 Usage